• Skip to primary navigation

 3. Erawan National Park

-Home to one of Thailand’s best waterfalls, Erawan National Park is a destination sure to be on most backpackers’ bucketlist.
-But there’s much more to this national park near the Myanmar border in Kanchanaburi Province than many people realize.
-Yes, the seven-tiered waterfall Erawan Falls is the park’s most popular attraction and can easily fill your time as you explore each level, but it’s certainly not the only thing here to see.
-Erawan also features four caves that are able to be explored and a few short walking trails through its pretty forest.
+Erawan National Park, home to one of Thailand’s best waterfalls, should be on every backpackers’ bucket list.
+But there’s much more to this national park near the Myanmar border in Kanchanaburi Province.
+In addition to the seven-tiered Erawan Falls, the park’s most popular attraction, be sure to explore the park’s four caves and the walking trails through its pretty forests.

 Elephants at Kui Buri National Park in Thailand